Kinto/kinto.js/docs/api.md

 Transformers are basically hooks for encoding and decoding records, which can work synchronously or asynchronously.

-For now, only *remote transformers* and *collection transformers* have been implemented, but there are plans to implement local transformers in a next version.
+For now, only *remote transformers* and *hooks* have been implemented, but there are plans to implement local transformers in a next version.

 ### Remote transformers